virtual-labs/exp-cp-recursion-iiith/experiment/aim.md

 By the end of this lab, you will have gained hands-on experience in visualizing recursive code and understanding its inner workings.
 You will also develop problem-solving skills that will serve you well in your future.

 So let's get started and discover the magic of recursion together!

+> ### Pre-requisite

+To get the most out of this lab, you should be familiar with the basics of programming in `Python/C/JavaScript`.
+You should also be comfortable with using functions and loops to solve problems.